A Mighty Girl's top books for children and teens about the refugee experience.

 At a refugee camp in Pakistan, 10-year-old Lina has been eagerly waiting for relief workers to bring her a desperately needed new pair of shoes, but when she grabs a sandal that fits perfectly, she discovers that another girl has snapped up its mate!
 Lina and Feroza decide that sharing the sandals makes more sense than each keeping one, and from there a friendship is born.
 As they go about their daily routine — washing clothes in the river, standing in line for necessities, and anxiously waiting for their names to appear on the list of people being transported to a new home in America — they laugh, play, and share their dreams.
 And when one girl’s name finally comes up on the lists, the sandals take on a new, symbolic role, linking the friends forever.
 This beautiful picture book is a touching story of how friendship can blossom even in the most difficult of circumstances.

 In this beautifully illustrated book, a young girl's life goes from peace and comfort to turmoil and tragedy as war envelops her home and forces the family to flee.
 As they seek out a place of safety, the family must make decisions that are difficult for kids to imagine, but critical to understanding the experiences of the millions of children caught up in the current refugee crisis.
 At the same time, simple comforts — like books and storytelling — help the family stay strong through their journey.
 While the ending isn't a true resolution, it is tinged with hope and optimism: the journey has been grueling but soon, perhaps, they will find a place to call home again.
-Debut author Francesca Sanna created this powerful story after interviewing multiple people about their experiences, and says, "This book is a collage of all those personal stories and the incredible strength of the people within them."
+Debut author Francesca Sanna followed up this picture book with a companion, Me and My Fear, which highlights the challenges of adjusting to life in a new country — and how welcoming, accepting friends can help.

 In 1945, young Ba saw the last emperor of Vietnam weeping as he abdicated his throne and snuck into the Imperial Gardens to take a single lotus seed.
 For Ba, the seed becomes a precious reminder of her birthplace and culture, especially since it is small enough to carry with her as she travels to a new land, full of tall steel buildings and strange new customs.
 Ba keeps the seed as she grows, marries, raises children, and sees grandchildren born, until one day her unknowing grandson takes the seed and plants it.
 The next spring, a glorious blossoming lotus provides a new memory for Ba to keep close to her heart — and share with her family.
 Full of beautiful illustrations and poetic text, this book also contains an endnote to help readers learn about Vietnam’s history.